Levels of identity security

-The security features governing the security of an identity can be divided into three levels of security, i.e. Level 1 Security (L1S) (Overt), Level 2 Security (L2S) (Covert) and Level 3 Security (L3S) (Forensic).
-The three levels of security, in combination, provide comprehensive security coverage for identities and related documents to ensure their validity and authenticity.
-These are typically used to protect identity information on crucial documents such as identity cards, driving licenses and passports to ensure originality and accuracy of the identities they represent.
+The security features governing the security of an identity can be divided into three levels of security: Level 1 Security (L1S) (Overt), Level 2 Security (L2S) (Covert) and Level 3 Security (L3S) (Forensic).
+These three levels of security, in combination, provide comprehensive security coverage for identities and related documents to ensure their validity and authenticity.
+These are typically used to protect identity information on crucial documents such as identity cards, driving licenses, and passports to ensure the originality and accuracy of the identities they represent.

 The diagram below illustrates the different levels of security and how they ensure complete security coverage of an identity.